alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-live-animals.markdown

 ## Within the EU

-You must send written notification of your consignment to the [APHA office](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening) that’s closest to the destination, 24 hours before it arrives.
+You must send written notification of your consignment to the [APHA office](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening) that’s closest to the port you're importing to, 24 hours before it arrives.

 [can you email this?
 If so, which email address should you use?]